-As part of a multidisciplinary team help provide individuals and families information about genetics and cancer risk assessment process, and assist them with strategies to cope with cancer risk information.
-Assist with the design and conduct of clinical research trials within the Division.
+As part of a multidisciplinary team, provide information to individuals and families about genetics and cancer risk, facilitate genetic testing, and provide psychosocial support to cope with cancer risk.
+Contributes value to each of the CCG domains (clinical, research, and education).
 Bilingual in Spanish preferred.

 - Collection of detailed family histories (both maternal and paternal).

 - Retrieval and review of medical records for key affected individuals.

 - Pedigree assessment and recognition of cancer susceptibility syndromes.

 - Use appropriate models to estimate genetic and empiric cancer risk.

 - Assist with informed consent discussion, including benefits of genetic knowledge and family risk communication, privacy, confidentiality and discrimination issues.

 - Educate patients about the medical and psychosocial implications of cancer risk and genetic testing.

 - Advise and assist the attending physician regarding selection of laboratory, coordination of testing and interpretation of test results.